Harshita0008/Ecommerce_Application_Algorithm/README.md

     environment:sdk: '>=2.12.0 <3.0.0'

-Make sure to add SVG dependencies which willhelp us to use SVG in our app
+Make sure to add SVG dependencies which will help us to use SVG in our app

     flutter_svg: ^0.22.0